emilygfagan/active-directory/powershell-scripts/disabled-accounts/README.md

 ![image6](images/ffaginDisable.png)

 The script was successful - Fred was moved to the `DisabledAccounts` OU, and his description was updated.

 ![image7](images/Usersffagin.png)

-However, when I looked back at the logs, I noticed an error.
+However, when I looked back at the logs, I noticed an error:

 ![image8](images/TerminationError.png)

 The logs stated that Fred was removed from 0 groups.